Esplanade of the European Parliament: Design

-The mall is largely light pink and white flagstone, with the southern segment broken by grassy areas running down its centre.
-It curves following the layout of the train station below and the Parliamentary buildings above built around the tracks.
+The Mall is largely light pink and white flagstone, with the southern segment broken by grassy areas running down its centre.
+It curves following the layout of the train station below and the parliamentary buildings above built around the tracks.
 In the stone in the northern segment are engraved marble slabs in the ground commemorating the first meeting of the World Day to Overcome Extreme Poverty on 17 October 1987 in Paris.
-They are written in four languages and contains a quote from Joseph Wresinski and a commemoration of the 29 May 2002 follow up meeting in Brussels.
+They are written in four languages and contains a quote from the French priest and humanitarian activist Joseph Wresinski and a commemoration of the 29 May 2002 follow-up meeting in Brussels.

-In the re-planning of the European Quarter, the "public stature" of the mall is to be reinforced, along with the east-west connections.
-The northern end, which cuts off suddenly at Rue Belliard, is to be improved, subject to an architecture competition.
+In the re-planning of the European Quarter, the "public stature" of the Mall is to be reinforced, along with the east-west connections.
+The northern end, which cuts off suddenly at the Rue Belliard/Belliardstraat, is to be improved, subject to an architectural competition.
 The southern segment will also be improved with better connections to residences, the park and the local museums.
-The government also seeks ideas on how to bring more life to the mall.
+The Brussels government also seeks ideas on how to bring more life to the Mall.

 Name

-According to Brussels' government, the term the mall, translated from the French le mail, was given by the designers due to the origin of the word mail.
-The etymology of mail refers to the game, mail (a form of croquet) which was played in 16th century France on a raised grassy valley adjoining the Tuileries Palace Gardens.
+According to the Brussels government, the term the Mall, translated from the French le Mail, was given by the designers in reference to the game of mail (a form of croquet) that was played in 16th-century France on a raised grassy valley adjoining the Tuileries Palace Gardens.
 The proximity of Leopold Park to the esplanade, which was originally higher, led the designers to apply the term.

-The central and most representative part of the mall was named the "Solidarność 1980" esplanade and runs parallel to Rue de Trèves between Chaussée de Wavre and Rue Belliard.
-This alludes to the Solidarność trade union and social movement, which is a symbol of the fight against the Iron Curtain because it played a central role in bringing Poland's suppressive Communist regime to an end in the 1989.
+The central and most representative part of the Mall was named the Solidarność 1980 Esplanade and runs parallel to the Rue de Trèves/Trierstraat between the Chaussée de Wavre/Steenweg op Waver and the Rue Belliard.
+This alludes to the Solidarność trade union and social movement, which is a symbol of the fight against the Iron Curtain because it played a central role in bringing Poland's suppressive Communist regime to an end in 1989.
+The central part of the esplanade between the Altiero Spinelli building and Place du Luxembourg was named the Simone Veil Agora in honour of the French politician Simone Veil, a former president of the European Parliament and survivor from the Auschwitz-Birkenau concentration camp.

 Events

-On 3 June 2010 the Belgian Presidency of the Council of the European Union arranged a dance event, show and concert on the Esplanade and Place du Luxembourg, inviting members of the public.
-Among the artists performing on the stage erected on the Agora of Solidarity for the event were Brian Molko, Stromae, Sandra Kim.
+On 3 June 2010, the Belgian presidency of the Council of the European Union arranged a dance event, show and concert on the Esplanade and the Place du Luxembourg, inviting members of the public.
+Among the artists performing on the stage erected on the Agora of Solidarity were Brian Molko, Stromae and Sandra Kim.
 The celebration, themed "I ♥ EU" (pronounced "I love you"), ended with a fireworks display and a "late-night after party hosted by a top DJ".
-Belgian television broadcast the event, which also was available through the Eurovision network and on the website of the Presidency.
+Belgian television broadcast the event, which also was available through the Eurovision network and on the website of the presidency.